 Elect Elections No Reference Question Response Comments 1 Elect Regs 30G(1) & (2) Did the CEO establish and maintain an electoral gift register and ensure that all disclosure of gifts forms completed by candidates and donors and received by the CEO were placed on the electoral gift register at the time of receipt by the CEO and in a manner that clearly identifies and distinguishes the forms relating to each candidate in accordance with regulations 30G(1) and 30G(2) of the Local Government (Elections) Regulations 1997?
-N/A 2 Elect Regs 30G(3) & (4) Did the CEO remove any disclosure of gifts forms relating to an unsuccessful candidate, or a successful candidate that completed their term of office, from the electoral gift register, and retain those forms separately for a period of at least two years in accordance with regulation 30G(4) of the Local Government (Elections) Regulations 1997?
+Yes 2 Elect Regs 30G(3) & (4) Did the CEO remove any disclosure of gifts forms relating to an unsuccessful candidate, or a successful candidate that completed their term of office, from the electoral gift register, and retain those forms separately for a period of at least two years in accordance with regulation 30G(4) of the Local Government (Elections) Regulations 1997?
 N/A 3 Elect Regs 30G(5) & (6) Did the CEO publish an up-to-date version of the electoral gift register on the local government's official website in accordance with regulation 30G(5) of the Local Government (Elections) Regulations 1997?
-N/A
+Yes

-Fina Finance No Reference Question Response Comments 1 s7.1A Has the local government established an audit committee and appointed members by absolute majority in accordance with section 7.1A of the Local Government Act 1995?
-Yes Item 14.2.1 OMC 3 November 2023 resolution 163/23 2 s7.1B Where the council delegated to its audit committee any powers or duties under Part 7 of the Local Government Act 1995, did it do so by absolute majority?
-N/A Audit Committee has no delegated authority 3 s7.9(1) Was the auditor's report for the financial year ended 30 June 2023 received by the local government by 31 December 2023?
-Yes Item 13.1 OMC 15 December 2023 resolution 205/23
+Finance No Reference Question Response Comments 1 s7.1A Has the local government established an audit committee and appointed members by absolute majority in accordance with section 7.1A of the Local Government Act 1995?
+Yes Item 14.2.1 OCM 3 November 2023 2 s7.1B Where the council delegated to its audit committee any powers or duties under Part 7 of the Local Government Act 1995, did it do so by absolute majority?
+N/A No delegation to committees.
+3 s7.9(1) Was the auditor's report for the financial year ended 30 June 2024 received by the local government by 31 December 2024?
+Yes Received 6 November 2024

 4 s7.12A(3) Where the local government determined that matters raised in the auditor's report prepared under section 7.9(1) of the Local Government Act 1995 required action to be taken, did the local government ensure that appropriate action was undertaken in respect of those matters?
-N/A Matters reported in audit management letter were reported to the audit committee and Council December 2023.
-No significant audit findings were noted in the audit report.
-5 s7.12A(4)(a) & (4)(b) Where matters identified as significant were reported in the auditor's report, did the local government prepare a report that stated what action the local government had taken or intended to take with respect to each of those matters?
+N/A 5 s7.12A(4)(a) & (4)(b) Where matters identified as significant were reported in the auditor's report, did the local government prepare a report that stated what action the local government had taken or intended to take with respect to each of those matters?
 Was a copy of the report given to the Minister within three months of the audit report being received by the local government?
-N/A As per question 4.
+N/A No matters identified as significant in the Auditor's report.
 6 s7.12A(5) Within 14 days after the local government gave a report to the Minister under section 7.12A(4)(b) of the Local Government Act 1995, did the CEO publish a copy of the report on the local government's official website?
-N/A 7 Audit Reg 10(1) Was the auditor's report for the financial year ending 30 June 2023 received by the local government within 30 days of completion of the audit?
+N/A 7 Audit Reg 10(1) Was the auditor's report for the financial year ending 30 June 2024 received by the local government within 30 days of completion of the audit?
 Yes